-5.3 Excused Absences
+5.2 Excused Absences

-You can see that I have build a bit of slack into the grading so you can miss a few days (or assignments) if you need to, and still earn an A. Taking a friend to the airport?
+I have built a bit of slack into the grading so you can miss a few days (or assignments) if you need to, and still earn an A. Taking a friend to the airport?
 Taking your spouse or child to the doctor?
 Taking a field trip for another class?
 No problem.
 You are excused.